Bill Walker (music director): Career

 Walker's other TV credits include Music Hall America, Nashville Remembers Elvis on His Birthday, Ann-Margret...Rhinestone Cowgirl and the Music City News Awards, Country Music Association Awards for 15 years, Perry Como And His Nashville Friends, Nashville Remembers Elvis On His Birthday, the Grand Ole Opry At 50, Lynn Anderson & Tina Turner In Nashville, Ann-Margret’s Rhinestone Cowgirl, Opryland In Russia, That Great American Gospel Sound (with Tennessee Ernie Ford and Della Reese), Conway Twitty: On the Mississippi, The Tenth Anniversary Of The Reopening of Ford’s Theater, The Music City News Cover Awards Show (also for 15 years), A Celebration Of Country Music At Ford’s Theater (a two-hour special for President Jimmy Carter), Crystal Gayle In Sweden and George Burns In Nashville.

-He continued to work as a producer, with credits including Roy Rogers and Donna Fargo.
+He also worked as a producer, with credits including Roy Rogers and Donna Fargo.
 He also earned gold records for Eddy Arnold's "Make the World Go Away", "Turn The World Around", "Misty Blue" and "What's He Doing in My World"; Bobby Vinton's "Roses Are Red (My Love)" and "My Elusive Dreams"; Roy Clark's "Come Live With Me"; Jim Reeves' "From a Jack to a King"; Sammi Smith's "Help Me Make It Through the Night"; Marty Robbins's "My Woman, My Woman, My Wife"; Johnny Cash 's "Sunday Morning Coming Down"; Bob Dylan's "Copper Kettle" and Nashville Skyline; and Donna Fargo 's "The Happiest Girl In The Whole U.S.A." and "Funny Face".

 In the late 1970s, Walker started Con Brio Records with his son, Jeff Walker.
 The label won Best New Label from Billboard magazine in 1977.
 Walker handled A&R and production while his son handled operations.
 Later, in 2007, Jeff Walker founded the digital distribution label GMV Nashville, primarily as a way to re-release the Con Brio titles.
 Con Brio's roster included Don King, Terri Hollowell, and Dale McBride.